ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/docker-fundamentals/introduction-to-docker.md

     <img src="../../../assets/eks-course-images/docker-fundamentals/deployment-with-virtual-machines.png" alt="Deployment with Virtual Machines" />
 </p>

-!!!
-Question "So, with Virtual Machines in place, are things all good now?"
+So, with Virtual Machines in place, are things all good now?
+No!

-    Nope!!

 ## Disadvantages of Virtual Machines